mcnuttandrew/critical-hci-vis-class/src/index.md

 Resubmissions of previous works for new grades is allowed and encouraged.
 They will not increase your point total, but will allow you to increase the score on your original work.
 Note: all course work is graded at discretion---submitting something numerous times does not mean it will be graded numerous times.

 Given the variety of different types of works, there are a variety of different types of grading that are appropriate and necessary.
 Undercutting these are a general policy that you should not be disappointing.
 There are many ways to be disappointing.
 For instance, using an AI to generate an essay will be looked upon extremely negatively.
 Depending on the specifics of the infringement this may lead into our academic honesty policy.
+Submissions that appear to be AI produced can be rejected as ungradably not following instructions.

 Collaborations are allowed depending on the work.
 For instance, a group project is allowed and points are not split, but submitting an interesting paper as a group is not.
 The course staff must be informed of the collaboration before the work is turned in.
 If the collaboration is not disclosed, the work will be considered a violation of the academic honesty policy.